Full Metal Jacket: Filming

-Kubrick filmed Full Metal Jacket in England in 1985 and 1986.
-Scenes were filmed in Cambridgeshire, the Norfolk Broads, in eastern London at Millennium Mills and Beckton Gas Works in Newham, and in the Isle of Dogs.
-Bassingbourn Barracks, a former Royal Air Force station and then British Army base, was used as the Parris Island Marine boot camp.
-A British Army rifle range near Barton, Cambridge, was used for the scene in which Hartman congratulates Private Pyle for his shooting skills.
-Kubrick worked from still photographs of Huế taken in 1968; he found an area owned by British Gas that closely resembled it and was scheduled to be demolished.
+Principal photography began on August 27, 1985, and concluded on August 8, 1986.
+Scenes were filmed in Cambridgeshire, the Norfolk Broads, in eastern London at Millennium Mills and Beckton Gas Works in Newham and on the Isle of Dogs.
+Kubrick hired Anton Furst as the production designer, impressed by his work on The Company of Wolves (1984).
+Bassingbourn Barracks, a former Royal Air Force station and then a British Army base, was used as the Parris Island Marines boot camp.
+A British army rifle range near Barton, Cambridge was used for the scene in which Hartman congratulates Private Pyle for his shooting skills.
+Kubrick and Furst worked from still photographs of Huế taken in 1968.
+Kubrick found an area owned by British Gas that closely resembled it and was scheduled to be demolished.
 The disused Beckton Gas Works, a few miles from central London, was filmed to depict Huế after attacks.
-Kubrick had buildings blown up, and the film's art director used a wrecking ball to knock specific holes in some buildings for two months.
-Kubrick had a plastic replica jungle flown in from California but once he saw it dismissed the idea, saying; "I don't like it.
+Kubrick had buildings demolished and the film's art director used a wrecking ball to knock holes in some of the buildings over the course of two months.
+Kubrick had a plastic replica jungle delivered from California, but once he saw it, he dismissed the idea, saying; "I don't like it.
 Get rid of it."
-The open country scenes were filmed at marshland in Cliffe-at-Hoo and along the River Thames; locations were supplemented with 200 imported Spanish palm trees and 100,000 plastic tropical plants from Hong Kong.
+The open country scenes were filmed at marshland in Cliffe-at-Hoo and along the River Thames.
+Locations were decorated with 200 palm trees imported from Spain and 100,000 plastic tropical plants from Hong Kong.

-Kubrick acquired four M41 tanks from a Belgian army colonel who was an admirer.
-Westland Wessex helicopters, which have a much longer and less-rounded nose than that of the Vietnam era H-34, were painted Marine green to represent Marine Corps Sikorsky H-34 Choctaw helicopters.
-Kubrick obtained a selection of rifles, M79 grenade launchers, and M60 machine guns from a licensed weapons dealer.
+Kubrick acquired four M41 tanks from a Belgian army colonel who was an admirer of his work.
+Westland Wessex helicopters, which have a much longer and less-rounded nose than that of the Vietnam era H-34, were painted Marines green to represent Sikorsky H-34 Choctaw helicopters.
+Kubrick obtained a selection of rifles, M79 grenade launchers and M60 machine guns from a licensed weapons dealer.